Chapter 2 Working with data structures

 • Value that holds the essential data for the object.

-• Attributes that store additional data for the object.
+• Attributes that hold subset or additional data for the object.

 This organizing structure on an object applies to pretty much all Python data types and data structures.